 Our holiday starts near Oban, and we board the Seahorse II, meet the crew and familiarise ourselves with the vessel, our base for the next eight days.
 Departing north-west, we travel through the Sound of Mull, a narrow channel separating the island from Morvern peninsula to the east.
 Raptors will have high priority on this holiday, and with the highest density of White-tailed Eagles in Scotland there’s no better place to begin than Mull.
-We may pass near Golden Eagle territories as we cruise, and have excellent chances of seeing these graceful giants too.
-Arriving into Tobermory in the evening, there may perhaps be time for a short excursion into the town where a rare Edward VIII post box can be found by the pier.
+We may pass near Golden Eagle territories as we cruise, and have excellent chances of seeing these graceful giants.
+Arriving into Tobermory in the evening, there may be time for a short excursion into the town where a rare Edward VIII post box can be found by the pier.

 Day 2: Thursday 16 July – Lunga and Gometra

 From Tobermory we round northern Mull and head for the Treshnish Isles.
 On the open ocean we scan for Gannet, Fulmar, Great and Arctic Skua, auks, gulls and perhaps Manx Shearwater and tiny Storm Petrel.
-If conditions are favourable, we will land on Lunga, a tiny island blanketed with breeding seabirds each summer!
-Many thousands of Guillemot, Razorbill, Kittiwake and Shag nest on the west facing cliffs and we will of course devote time to the Puffins.
+If conditions are favourable, we land on Lunga, a tiny island blanketed with breeding seabirds each summer!
+Many thousands of Guillemot, Razorbill, Kittiwake and Shag nest on the west-facing cliffs and we will of course devote time to the Puffins.
 Offering one of the closest encounters the British Isles, the careful birder can enjoy wonderful views (often at your feet) as these inquisitive birds go about their day to day business.
 A great spectacle and a photographer's delight!
-Arctic Tern and Eider both nest on the island too and locally bred Twite, Rock Pipit and Wheatear may be found feeding among hardy wildflowers as we stroll the clifftops.
+Arctic Tern and Eider both nest on the island, and locally bred Twite, Rock Pipit and Wheatear may be found feeding among hardy wildflowers as we stroll the clifftops.

 Day 3: Friday 17 July – Staffa and the Sound of Iona

-In the morning we will have a little time to enjoy the wildlife of Loch Na Keel again before travelling out to sea and towards Staffa.
+In the morning we have a little time to enjoy the wildlife of Loch Na Keel again before travelling out to sea towards Staffa.
 This small island is famous for its magnificent sea caves and we plan to visit the most famous of these, Fingal’s Cave.
 Here the towering, six-sided basalt columns are one of the most spectacular natural marvels of the Inner Hebrides, a highlight of our tour.
-In the afternoon we head south keenly watching for seabirds and cetaceans before arriving in the Sound of Iona and our sheltered anchorage for the night.
+In the afternoon we head south watching for seabirds and cetaceans before arriving in the Sound of Iona and our sheltered anchorage for the night.

 Day 4: Saturday 18 July- Iona